riven314/London-Marathon/README.md

 ###How to Open Run my Program?
 _You could either download the script ShinyApp(Marathon).R or_
 _download the scripts server.R and ui.R._
-_You could also have a look at my research reports by downloading the rmarkdown script markdown_report.Rmd enclosed in RMarkdown Report folder_
+_You could also have a look at my research reports by downloading the rmarkdown script markdown_report.Rmd and markdown_report.html, together with all the csv data files_

 _The following libraries is required for the RMarkdown Report:_
 1. library(dplyr)